cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

 But then, as you can see from [first PR long comment thread](https://github.com/takari/polyglot-maven/pull/319), a bug report flew in from none else then [Eclipse Tycho](https://github.com/takari/polyglot-maven/issues/321).

 So what happened?
-And home comes Plexus in the story?
+And how comes Plexus in the story?

 ## The Plexus "way" (of components)